America mourns John McCain, war hero and political icon - Journal du Cameroun

 As a fervent Atlanticist, a persistent critic of authoritarian leaders, and a frequent congressional traveler, he earned respect around the globe.

-German Chancellor Angela Merkel called McCain “one of the great political figures of our time (who) fought tirelessly for a strong transatlantic alliance”; Canadian Prime Minister Justin Trudeau said he was “an inspiration to millions”; British Prime Minister Theresa May said McCain “embodied the idea of service over self” while French President Emmanuel Macron saluted “a true American hero.”
+German Chancellor Angela Merkel called McCain “one of the great political figures of our time (who) fought tirelessly for a strong transatlantic alliance.”
+Canadian Prime Minister Justin Trudeau said he was “an inspiration to millions.”
+McCain “embodied the idea of service over self,” according to British Prime Minister Theresa May, while French President Emmanuel Macron saluted “a true American hero.”

 Across the Pacific, the China Daily referred to him as a “titan of American politics.”